 Laura is CEO at the IR Society.
-Formerly Head of Policy and Communications, Laura has been with the Society for more than nine years.
-Laura has over 18 years’ experience in the Investor Relations industry.
+Formerly Head of Policy and Communications, Laura has been with the Society for more than ten years.
+Laura has over 19 years’ experience in the Investor Relations industry.
 She joined The IR Society in 2011, and among other roles, was formerly a director at the IR consultancy, Taylor Rafferty, providing IR advisory services to blue chip clients, both in London and New York.
 She graduated from the University of Leeds, with an honours degree in German and management studies.

-Director of Investor Relations - Babcock International Group
+President, Investor Relations - Wood Group